-- If you're making your own blend per this recipe, dry roast the whole spices in a nonstick pan for 30-60 seconds (just till you can smell a nutty aroma).
-Be careful not to burn them.
+- Dry roast the whole spices in a nonstick pan for 30-60 seconds until you can smell a nutty aroma, taking care not to burn them.

-- All the ingredients go in a food processor and are blended to make a paste.
+- Add all of your ingredients to a food processor and blend to make the marinade.

-- Rub the marinade on the lamb chops, making sure each one is generously coated.
+- Rub this marinade on the lamb chops, ensuring each one is generously coated on all sides.